Sentetsu Teho class locomotives

 The Teho or Teou (Japanese テホ, Korean 터우) class locomotives were a group of six distinct classes of steam tender locomotives of the Chosen Government Railway (Sentetsu) with 4-6-0 wheel arrangement.
 The "Teho" name came from the American naming system for steam locomotives, under which locomotives with 4-6-0 wheel arrangement were called "Ten Wheeler".

 The first 4-6-0 steam locomotives in Korea were built for the Gyeongbu Railway by the Baldwin Locomotive Works of the United States in 1906, and the last ones were delivered in 1945 just before the end of the Japanese occupation of Korea.
 Initially they were used for mainline passenger trains, but as more powerful types were introduced, the Ten Wheelers were reassigned to freight trains and branchline duties.
 They were especially commonly used on the Manpo and Pyeongwon lines.

 All classes of Teho type locomotives used in Korea were tender locomotives.
 All were fitted with driving wheels of 1,680 mm, and all had a top speed of 95 km/h.

-A total of six classes of Tehoi-type locomotives were used by Sentetsu:
+A total of six classes of Teho-type locomotives were used by Sentetsu: